allan-stewart/personal-website/src/blog/tightening-feedback-loops.md

 # Tightening Feedback Loops

-_Originally published on Oct 12, 2018 on the [Pluralsight Tech Blog](https://www.pluralsight.com/tech-blog/tightening-feedback-loops)_

 Feedback is the information we get back from the world in response to doing something.
 Without feedback, there is no way to know whether we are accomplishing our goals.